korchasa/awesome-chatgpt/readme.md

 - [lupantech/chameleon-llm](https://github.com/lupantech/chameleon-llm) - Codes for "Chameleon: Plug-and-Play Compositional Reasoning with Large Language Models"
 - [microsoft/PromptCraft-Robotics](https://github.com/microsoft/PromptCraft-Robotics) - Repository for applying Large Language Models to the robotics domain through a community for testing and sharing interesting prompting examples.
 It also offers a robotics simulator built on Microsoft AirSim with ChatGPT integration for users to get started.
 - [missuo/OpenAI-Checker](https://github.com/missuo/OpenAI-Checker) - OpenAI-Checker is a desktop application used to check if your IP can access OpenAI services.
 It uses Cloudflare to get the results for 163 countries.
 The tool is created by Vincent Young and released under the MIT License.
+- [miurla/babyagi-ui](https://github.com/miurla/babyagi-ui) - BabyAGI UI is designed to make it easier to run and develop with babyagi in a web app, like a ChatGPT.
 - [nichtdax/awesome-totally-open-chatgpt](https://github.com/nichtdax/awesome-totally-open-chatgpt) - A list of totally open alternatives to ChatGPT
 - [project-baize/baize-chatbot](https://github.com/project-baize/baize-chatbot) - Baize is an open-source chat model trained with LoRA that allows users to teach their own chatbot with a single GPU.
 This repository contains the code for collecting self-chat data, training the chat model, and demo applications.
 Model weights and data are for research use only.
 Commercial use is strictly prohibited.
 - [reorx/awesome-chatgpt-api](https://github.com/reorx/awesome-chatgpt-api) - Curated list of apps and tools that not only use the new ChatGPT API, but also allow users to configure their own API keys, enabling free and on-demand usage of their own quota.
+- [sindresorhus/awesome-chatgpt](https://github.com/sindresorhus/awesome-chatgpt) - An awesome list for ChatGPT - an artificial intelligence chatbot developed by OpenAI.
 - [tw93/Pake](https://github.com/tw93/Pake) - Pake - Turn any webpage into a desktop app with Rust.
 - [xcfcode/Summarization-Papers](https://github.com/xcfcode/Summarization-Papers) - A collection of papers, presentations, and notes on the topic of summarization in natural language processing.